-Provision: Increase the maximum taxable income in the 15-percent and 28-percent regular income tax rate brackets for a married couple filing a joint return to twice the maximum taxable income in those rate brackets for an unmarried individual (phased in over 6 years beginning in 2002).
+Provision: Increase the maximum taxable income in the 15-percent and 28-percent regular income tax rate brackets for a married couple filing a joint return to twice the maximum taxable income in those rate brackets for an unmarried individual (phased in over 6 years beginning in 2002 but terminated for taxable years beginning after December 31, 2004).

-IRS and Treasury comments
+IRS and Treasury Comments:

-• The increase in the width of the 15-percent and 28-percent rate brackets for married taxpayers would be incorporated into the tax tables and the tax rate schedules shown in the instructions for Form 1040, 1040A, 1040EZ, and 1040NR, and on Form 1040-ES, for each year during the phase-in period (2002-2007).
+• The phased in increase in the width of the 15-percent and 28-percent rate brackets for married taxpayers would be incorporated into the tax tables and the tax rate schedules shown in the instructions for Form 1040, 1040A, 1040EZ, and 1040NR, and on Form 1040-ES, for tax years 2002-2004.
 No new forms would be required.

-• Programming changes would be required to reflect the wider 15-percent and 28-percent rate brackets for married taxpayers for each of the 6 tax years in the phase-in period.
+• Programming changes would be required to reflect the increased width of the 15-percent and 28-percent rate brackets for married taxpayers in tax years 2002-2004, and termination of the increase in tax year 2005.
 Currently, IRS tax computation programs are updated annually to incorporate mandated inflation adjustments.
 Programming changes necessitated by this provision would be included during that process.